 A number of other businesses have spun out of M: within the past month with members of the energy team forming Vigo Communications, its Russian practice launching EM, and the agency's former healthcare division spinning out into Consilium Strategic Communications.

 It is also understood that the Middle East business and its crisis specialist Keyhaven have spun out into separate entities since the March departures.

 Many of M:'s former clients have migrated to these start-ups, while a number of others have since moved to M:'s former rivals.

-M: was one of the key players in City PR throughout the 2000s looking to break the stranglehold of the three traditional financial PR powerhouses Brunswick, Finsbury (now RLM Finsbury) and Financial Dynamics.
+M: was one of the key players in London PR throughout the 2000s looking to break the stranglehold of the three traditional financial PR powerhouses: Brunswick, Finsbury (now RLM Finsbury), and Financial Dynamics.

-M: grew its fee income to £13.8m in 2008 before the financial downturn fully hit and beat a host of top City names to secure the prestigious retained financial PR account for Lloyds Banking Group in early 2009.
+M: grew its fee income to £13.8 million in 2008 before the financial downturn fully hit and beat a host of top London names to secure the prestigious financial PR account for Lloyds Banking Group in early 2009.

-Sage Communications, since renamed King Worldwide, bought M: in 2008 alongside proxy solicitation firm DF King & Co for a total sum of £90m.
+Sage Communications, since renamed King Worldwide, bought M: in 2008 alongside proxy solicitation firm DF King & Co for a total sum of £90 million.